Iden Versio: Video games

 Iden Versio's first video game appearance was in Star Wars Battlefront II (2017), where she is portrayed by Janina Gavankar.
-She is the main protagonist of the single-player campaign, and is also a playable character in game's multiplayer mode.
-The campaign establishes Iden as the Commander of Inferno Squad, an Imperial Special Forces unit.
+She is the main protagonist of the single-player campaign, and is also a playable character in the game's multiplayer mode.
+The campaign establishes Iden as the commander of Inferno Squad, an Imperial special forces unit.
 Gavankar also described Inferno Squad as a black ops unit.
-Her Inferno Squad mates in the game are Gideon Hask and Del Meeko.
-Throughout the game, Iden Versio is accompanied by ID10, a seeker droid which she nicknames Dio.
-TJ Ramini, Del Meeko's voice actor, notes that Iden and Del "have a bit of a banter, a bit of a laugh," throughout the game.
+The squad includes Gideon Hask and Del Meeko, as well as "Dio", an ID10 seeker droid that serves as Iden's companion and assists her in infiltration and sabotage.
+T. J. Ramini, Del Meeko's voice actor, noted that Iden and Del "have a bit of a banter, a bit of a laugh," throughout the game.